-Bhutan vacations overview
+Our Bhutan vacations

 Visiting Bhutan is like traveling back in time.
 Since opening its doors to tourists this formerly isolated country has carefully managed tourism with a $250 daily travelers’ fee, preserving its unique traditional culture and feeding back into the country’s wider philosophy of Gross National Happiness.
 Bhutan’s largely Buddhist population is peace-loving and god-fearing and its landscapes – subtropical plains in the south to sub-alpine Himalayan heights in the north – are undeniably beautiful.
 Leave your modern life behind and enjoy an experience that’s becoming harder to find anywhere else in the world.
-Find out more in our Bhutan travel guide.

 Our top Bhutan vacations